spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 Requirements are an over-arching topic for SPES architectural models.
 Requirements – at different levels of precision – link the needs of stakeholders and the obligations arising from the development context with the architectural elements of the functional, logical, and technical viewpoints.

-In this documentation section, we first describe the general apprach to the handling of requirements in SpesML, and then describe the modeling elements - first requirements, then tracing relations - used to represent this approach in SpesML modeling.
+In this documentation section, we first describe the general approach to the handling of requirements in SpesML, and then describe the modeling elements - first requirements, then tracing relations - used to represent this approach in SpesML modeling.
 Finally, we give some methodological advice on requirements modeling in SpesML.

 ## General Approach